Project 596: Japan

-The Japanese government expressed “deep regret” for the testing.
+The Japanese government expressed "deep regret" for the testing.
 While the 1964 Summer Olympics which opened on 10 October was already underway in Tokyo, China conducted the atomic bomb test six days into the competition, prompting concerns of radiation fallout in Japan as it is relatively close to mainland China.

 In the Third World

 Diplomats across Asia, Africa, and in Cuba, spoke positively of the test, emphasising its counterbalancing effects for their continents against the existing superpower hegemonies of the Cold War.
-Indonesia stated that "not only white people can produce nuclear bombs", the Pakistani Foreign Ministry called it "the pride and glory of all Asians", a Ghanaian diplomat said "China’s atomic bomb belongs to all the Asian and African peoples", and the Cuban ambassador said "China having atomic bombs is the same as us having atomic bombs".
+Indonesia stated that "not only white people can produce nuclear bombs", the Pakistani Foreign Ministry called it "the pride and glory of all Asians", a Ghanaian diplomat said "China's atomic bomb belongs to all the Asian and African peoples", and the Cuban ambassador said "China having atomic bombs is the same as us having atomic bombs".
 Other congratulations came from Afghan, North Vietnamese, and even Dutch diplomats.

 Aftermath

 The next step for China was to develop the mode of delivery of a nuclear payload.
 Just seven months after the 596 test, a deliverable nuclear bomb was successfully dropped from a bomber and detonated.
 A year later, medium range missiles were fitted with nuclear warheads.
 The Lop Nur test site was used to develop more sophisticated nuclear weapons such as the hydrogen bomb, multi-stage thermonuclear devices, and Intercontinental Ballistic Missiles (ICBM).
 While China's nuclear arsenal was modest compared to that of the Soviet Union and the United States, the presence of another nuclear power in Asia raised the issue of uncontrolled proliferation.
-The USA took measures to forestall the independent development of nuclear capabilities in more Asian nations, most immediately with India.
+The USA took measures to forestall the independent development of nuclear capabilities in more Asian nations, most immediately with India, aiding the RAW-affiliated Aviation Research Centre with specialised equipment to spy on China's nuclear programme and naval assets.
 Top U.S. officials began open talks of non-proliferation with the Soviet Union soon after the 596 test to offset the possibility of a nuclear China propelling a larger and more unpredictable global arms race.